forthy42/net2o/wiki/squid.md

-more people collect or mine them), and when society and economy grows, you run out of tokens, and grafting more just for the sake to haven enough coins is a waste of ressources: You'd rather spend your time with the actual real products.
+more people collect or mine them), and when society and economy grows, you run out of tokens, and grafting more just for the sake to haven enough coins is a waste of ressources: You'd rather spend your time with the actual real products, instead of running after the next gold rush.

 This leads to deflation, and in deflation, people tend to hoard their money (spending it tomorrow gets you more than spending today), which creates an economic downcycle, and deflation gets worse.
 If it was just lack of work to get the tokens, society would ramp up collecting shells and mining noble metals, but if there is a natural limit to get more shells or gold, you need another idea.

 The first early forms of banknotes were financial products, the promissory note.
 Instead of actually paying, you just gave the